Dilip Ghosh (politician): 2019 Indian General Election

 Under his leadership, in 2019 Lok Sabha election in West Bengal, the Bharatiya Janata Party, without any major political alliance, won 18 Lok Sabha seats out of the 42 constituencies in West Bengal with 40.25% votes.
 Ghosh himself contested and won the Medinipur Lok Sabha constituency in the 2019 elections by a margin of 88,952 votes and a vote share of 48.62% by defeating Trinamool Congress candidate Manas Bhunia.

 He launched a political campaign Chai Pe Charcha where he spoke to people while sipping tea.
 He made a popular slogan Unishe Half, Ekushe Saaf before the general election.
 He was attacked on one such campaign on August 30, 2019, in Kolkata's Lake Town area allegedly by Trinamool Congress workers.

 In August 2019, Ghosh accompanied Ram Nath Kovind to an official seven-day visit to the African countries of Benin, The Gambia and Guinea as a part of the official Indian delegation.

 In January 2020 Dilip Ghosh was re-appointed West Bengal BJP president.
 Soon after reappointment, he remarked that West Bengal has turned into hub of anti-nationals activities under the governance of Trinamool Congress.

 2021 West Bengal Legislative Assembly election

-Dilip Ghosh was not contested from any MLA seat in the election however he attended and participated in many election campaigns, rallies and political meetings for the BJP candidate from all over the West Bengal.
+Dilip Ghosh did not contest from any MLA seat in the election however he attended and participated in many election campaigns, rallies and political meetings for the BJP candidate from all over the West Bengal.
 After the election result he raised the incidents for post-poll violence occurred in different parts of West Bengal.

+2026 West Bengal Legislative Assembly election

+Dilip Ghosh contested the 2026 West Bengal Assembly election as the BJP candidate from the Kharagpur Sadar constituency in Paschim Medinipur and retained the seat with a decisive victory over Trinamool Congress candidate Pradip Sarkar by 30,506 votes.
+According to Election Commission data, Ghosh secured 89,885 votes against Sarkar’s 59,379.